zhengruifeng/spark-libFM/README.md

 # spark-libFM
-An implement of Factorization Machines (LibFM)
+An implementation of Factorization Machines (LibFM)